Skip to main content

 In the event that you find yourself with a hold on your student account (MavLINK) from Student Conduct & Community Standards, you should contact the office to determine the reason for the hold and what actions, if any, you must take to have the hold released.

 If you are found responsible for one or more violations of the Student Code of Conduct, an official record will be created.
-This record may be destroyed upon your graduation or after two years from your last date of attendance unless you are under suspension or expulsion from the university.
+The office follows Nebraska system policies regarding retention of student conduct records.

 Discipline Clearance Process